 If you’re the parent of a child heading back to school this fall, odds are you’ve wondered, “How can I support my child’s immune system?”
 Even without a global pandemic, the transition from summer back to the classroom exposes kids to a surge of bacteria and viruses both in the air and on shared surfaces.
 But kids are resilient, and with the right immune support, they can start the new school year off healthy and ready to learn.

-Making sure your child is getting enough zinc, a key micronutrient, can help keep their immune system strong while also promoting healthy growth and cognitive function*.
+Making sure your child is getting enough zinc, a key micronutrient, can help support their immune system strong while also supporting healthy growth and cognitive function*.

 In this article, we’ll explore: